Why Women Are Better Investors Than Men (Women Outperform Men In Investing)

 Numerous studies suggest women are better investors than men, which of course might hurt the egos of many men.
-I find this fascinating, and it most likely confirms why it makes sense to make investing as simple as possible.
+Why are women better investors than men?
+It’s because women make investing simple.
 Charlie Munger once said the best thing to do is to “sit on your ass” and let your capital compound without much stress and actions from your side.
 It seems this is exactly what women do!

-This article is a summary of the findings in these studies:
+This article is a summary of the findings of these studies:

 - Who’s the Better Investor: Men or Women?

 Before I start I would like to emphasize a couple of things: men save more and invest a bigger portion of their investments in stocks than women.
 However, those women that invest in stocks do seem to outperform men.

 Don't miss an article:

 Women choose safe investments – avoiding risk and ruin

 Men are more frequent investors in small caps.
 History shows small caps have performed well as a group, but averages never show the true performance of a group.
 You have to look at the performance of the median stock, and unfortunately, the median small-cap performs worse than the median large-cap.

 The average return of a group might be 7%, all the while the return of the median stock is negative.
 It’s simply more difficult to choose winners among small caps.
 Why is this so?
 Most small caps have not managed to get big for a reason: the sector consists of small and unproven business strategies and most of these ultimately fail.
 Large caps most likely have a bigger moat around their businesses for a lot of different reasons.
 They may be slow-growing, but they are more unlikely to go bankrupt.